 Fridays for the Future, 2020

 In a partnership between Student Experience Office and Sustainable Futures, across 2020 expect to see a wide range of sustainability activities, forums and discussions on a wide range of topics, with a particular focus on climate action, across all campuses.
 Follow our WesternLife (opens in a new window) page to be notified of upcoming events.

 Past Student Experiences

-Parramatta City Council (PCC) are supporting Natural Science students in their field studies project throughout 2016.
+Parramatta City Council (PCC) supported Natural Science students in their field studies project.
 Laura Jones is investigating whether an ex-landfill site is contaminating a near-by creek with leachate in Dundas Valley through macro-invertebrate collection and water quality testing.
 A pilot study was undertaken in April, with preliminary results aligning with that of typical urban streams impacted by pollution.
 Laura is in the final stages of collecting her data and will prepare a final official report for PCC that will assist future planning and programs.
 Other third year research topics this year include duck behaviour at Lake Parramatta, Cumberland Plain Land Snail distribution in Parramatta LGA and a Frog study at Baludarri Wetlands.

 Integrated within the university, the Solar Car Team bring students out from a theoretical world into a more practical environment to apply their knowledge and expand their horizons.
 We are made up of undergraduate students from a variety of disciplines ranging from engineering, computing, business, media & communications.
 The racing car showcase cutting-edge sustainable engineering and demonstrate the incredible potential of electric vehicle technologies.
 By designing a car to run on solar power alone, they are driving the changes in vehicle efficiency and new technologies for a low-carbon future.